 Peter is a partner in Clyde & Co's global aviation practice.
 Based in Hong Kong, Peter has over 27 years’ experience working for the aviation industry, including advising operators, passenger and cargo terminals, ramp operators, MROs, FBOs and logistics providers and their insurers on ground handling operations and contracts, contingency planning, emergency response, compliance, investigations, prosecutions, claims and debt recoveries and acquisitions.
 He regularly advises on the IATA SGHA and has handled some of the leading court cases on Article 8.
 Peter has worked for an airline and for law firms in the UK, Singapore and Hong Kong.

-Vivien oversees the commercial and business development strategies in her role as Executive Director of Hactl.
-She is also the Managing Director of Hacis, a wholly-owned subsidiary of Hactl, which provides integrated logistics support services.
-Vivien first joined parent company, the Jardine Matheson Group, as an Executive Trainee in 2000, and has held various managerial positions since then.
-She has worked in aviation-related business for over ten years, including ground handling services, air cargo and logistics.
+Vivien joined the Jardine Matheson Group as an executive trainee in 2000 and has held various managerial positions since then.
+She has worked in aviation-related business over 15 years, including ground handling services, air cargo and logistics.